2. ON COMPUTERS

-2. Why did you not use a computer for so many years?
+Why did you not use a computer for so many years?
 It seems very out of date not to use one like so many other people, and yet your Citizen Initiative website does clearly state your longstanding reluctance in this respect.

 I did not use a computer until the year 2007.
 I did not even know how to operate one.
 Instead I used my old manual typewriter which transcribed all my books.
 I found a keynote in simplicity and distance from distractions.
 I disliked computer advertising and all the hype about progress, which was clearly the product of a commercial process involving massive profits for key promoters.
 Computers are still flagrantly commercial media, the tool of big business so frequently lacking scruple.
-The educational aspect is also present, of course, and yet one often has to look hard to find that factor in due measure.
+The educational aspect is also present, of course; however, one often has to look hard to find that important factor in due measure.

-A computer does help one to achieve an improved presentation of documents, and as a writer, I do like that aspect of the technology.
-Yet this technology is not essential.
-Of course, I can send speedy emails if I want to, but I used to manage well enough by relying upon the postal system.
-That way I was never in receipt of the mindless and exploitive spam which now jams the internet.
+A computer does assist to achieve an improved presentation of documents.
+As a writer, I do like that aspect of the technology.
+I can send emails if I want to, yet I formerly managed well enough by relying upon the postal system.
+That way I was never in receipt of the exploitive spam which now jams the internet.
 The internet latitude for fraudsters is almost unbelievable.
 This diversion is not civilisation but infraculture.

 From America to Japan, many cults and suspect organisations have gained subscribers via the internet.
-Soon after becoming a computer user, I discovered that I was a renewed target of stigma (in July 2007) by an aggressive American sectarian, who had been banned from Wikipedia, but who was still very active on Google Search.
-See Internet Terrorist.
-Equalizer (SSS108, G. Moreno) had launched a Wikipedia User page against my books in 2006, and in the cause of Sathya Sai Baba.
-The manifest pro-sectarian complexion of this situation was strikingly obvious to observers, and conformed suspicions that various Wikipedia articles about gurus and related entities were providing a platform for devotees.
+Soon after becoming a computer user, I discovered that I was a renewed target of stigma (in 2007) by an aggressive American sectarian.
+Though banned from Wikipedia, he was still very active on Google Search (Internet Terrorist).
+SSS108 (Equalizer, Gerald Joe Moreno) had launched a Wikipedia User page against my books in 2006, in the cause of Sathya Sai Baba.
+The manifest pro-sectarian complexion of this situation was strikingly obvious to observers, confirming suspicions that various Wikipedia articles about gurus and related entities were providing a platform for activists.
 Objectivity was strongly in question, meaning that the Wikipedia guideline of NPOV (neutral point of view) could not be taken seriously.
 No less than four sectarian movements were represented in the Wikipedia hostilities against myself commenced by SSS108.
 Plus other "new age" interests of so-called "human potential."